- PAGE CONTENTS

-Sunshine Coast Health Center has utilized hypnotherapy and active meditation extensively with clients, particularly during evenings and weekends when clients tend to experience heightened anxiety.
-Hypnotherapist Tatiana Tsarouk, Ph.D., is a full-time psychotherapist at Sunshine Coast Health Center with over 15 years of hypnosis therapy experience and formal training from her native Russia.
+We utilized hypnotherapy and active meditation extensively with clients, particularly during evenings and weekends when clients tend to experience heightened anxiety.
+Hypnotherapist Tatiana Tsarouk, Ph.D., is a full-time psychotherapist at Sunshine Coast Health Centre with over 15 years of hypnosis therapy experience and formal training from her native Russia.

 The trauma program includes special individual exercises.
 Research indicates that such exercise is therapeutic for those suffering from trauma.
 The purpose of the exercise is to work with trauma symptoms that manifest in the physical body.

-Nature is an important aspect of the treatment experience at Sunshine Coast Health Center.
+Nature is an important aspect of the treatment experience at Sunshine Coast Health Centre.
 Therapeutic recreation offers clients the opportunity to work off-site with their peers and the clinical team.

 FOR MORE INFORMATION